Ahrengot/multiple-google-analytics/readme.txt

 2. Using multiple trackers and the custom hook for printing the script

 == Changelog ==

+= 1.1.2 =
+Release Date: September 11th, 2017

+Add support for the new longer google analytics ID’s that would previously be rejected by the validator

 = 1.1.1 =
 Release Date: March 15th, 2017